codysnider/urss/ROADMAP.md

 Cleanup Roadmap
 ===============

+DONE:
+- ~Setup Composer~
+- ~Move CLI scripts to bin/~
+- ~Add Roadrunner~
+- ~Add Twig~ and start separating views from controllers
+- ~Replace config constants with environment variables~
+- ~Setup Doctrine~
+- ~Reverse-engineer Doctrine models from DDLs~
+- ~Create development docker container(s) and docker-compose files~

 TODO:
 - Make all application code PSR-12 compliant
-- ~Setup Composer~
 - Move vendor files into Composer requirements
-- Setup Doctrine
-- Reverse-engineer Doctrine models from DDLs
-- Create development docker container(s) and docker-compose files
 - Add SwiftMail
-- Add Twig and start separating views from controllers
-- Replace config constants with environment variables
 - Replace OTPHP with spomky-labs/otphp
 - Replace phpqrcode with endroid/qr-code
+- Migrate translations to YAML format
+- Migrate view and functionality from index.php and rename bootstrap.php to index.php
+- Convert login for to Bootstrap 4
+- Configure fontawesome
+- Better setup documentation re: what environment variables need to be changed
-- Move CLI scripts to bin/
+- Bash/Powershell scripts for updating to latest from master
-- ~Add Roadrunner~
+- Switch password mechanism to bcrypt

 What we need:
 - A few other backend devs so we can code review everything going into the system (ideally another maintainer or two)